 Not sure if you should enter the Golf Environment Awards?
 Can’t decide if your club does enough for the environment?
 Want to get involved, but don’t know where to start?
 Sometimes it’s best to hear from the people who once stood in your shoes and are now part of GEA winners’ club.
 Just think, next year it could be you.

 Carnoustie Golf Links were awarded Environmental Golf Course of the Year for their incredible work within the local community and their continued environmentally conscious practices in all areas of golf course management.
 Each decision at the golf facility considers the impact on the environment and each member of staff is trained to work in such a way.

 Craig Boath, Head Greenkeeper at Carnoustie Golf Links, said: “I would encourage any club to apply to be a part of The Golf Environmental Awards.
-It is easy to enter and if you have done enough to get through the first stage you will receive a visit from either Bob Taylor or Sophie Vukelic to walk and talk through the environmental achievements that you have been up to with your club.
+It is easy to enter and if you have done enough to get through the first stage you will receive a visit from either Bob Taylor or Rowan Rumball to walk and talk through the environmental achievements that you have been up to with your club.

 “The aim of the Golf Environment Awards is to recognise, reward and promote outstanding individuals and golf courses, no matter how big or small, for the time and effort they have put into protecting and preserving their unique surroundings.

 “We have been lucky enough to be part of the finals for a few years now and it is great to meet previous as well as future winners in a relaxed atmosphere.
 The chance to network with other courses from around the country, who provide a positive contribution to the environment.

 “The competition in our category of Environmental Golf Course of the Year was very tough and they all merited the title, but we are absolutely delighted to receive this award.
 It means a lot to be recognised for the great care we take to protect and enhance our natural habitat.